barbagroup/cloud-repro/examples/osubenchmarks/azure/README.md

     --output config_shipyard/credentials.yaml
 ```

-2- Create a `osubenchmarks` directory in the fileshare:
+2- Create a `osubenchmarks` directory in the fileshare on your Azure Storage account:

 ```shell
 az storage directory create --name osubenchmarks \